Introduction: What is 340B?

 NOTE: ProxsysRx is not a TPA.
 However, we work closely with our clients’ TPAs, holding them accountable and ensuring that they maintain the same standards for 340B compliance that we do.
 To learn more about how ProxsysRx optimizes 340B savings and revenue, visit this page of our website.

-How does the 340B program interact with the MDRP?
+How do 340B programs interact with the MDRP?

 The Medicaid rebate program interacts with other programs receiving manufacturer discounts on drugs.
 As a condition of participation in the Medicaid Drug Rebate program, manufacturers must also participate in the 340B drug-discount program.